siddheshsule/tetris_game_project_cpp_raylib/README.md

 # tetris_game_project_cpp_raylib

 Following steps were followed while creating this project
-1) Setuo the Game Loop
+1) Setup the Game Loop
 2) Creating the Grid
 3) Create the Blocks
 4) Move the Blocks